AtB-AS/probot-rfc-labeler/README.md

 exemptAssignees: false

 # Label to use when marking as timed out (consensus reached)
-timeoutLabel: timedout
+timeoutLabel: consensus

 # Comment to post when marking as stale.
 Set to `false` to disable
 markComment: >
-  Is this RFC ready to be merged?
-If so, what is blocking it?
+  Has this RFC reached consensus?
-  This issue has been automatically marked as timedout because it has not had recent activity.
-It should be closed or merged.
+  The consesus time has come and has automatically been marked with the `consensus` label It should be closed or merged.

 # Comment to post when removing the stale label.
 # unmarkComment: >